wp-plugins/wp-lightbox-bank/readme.txt

 ### Lightbox Bank - Mobile Friendly, Responsive, Retina Ready, Touch Navigation Enabled Lightbox Plugin

-> * Lightbox Bank is an ultra modern lightbox plugin for viewing photos and videos.
+> * <strong>Lightbox Bank is an ultra modern lightbox plugin for viewing photos and videos.</strong>
-> * Lightbox Bank features touch navigation and is designed keeping in mind the adaptability of Mobiles/Tablets.
+> * <strong>Lightbox Bank features touch navigation and is designed keeping in mind the adaptability of Mobiles/Tablets.</strong>
-> * Lightbox Bank is fully Responsive and Retina Ready.
+> * <strong>Lightbox Bank is fully Responsive and Retina Ready.</strong>
-> * It allows you to enable it on all WordPress images and attachments as well.
+> * <strong>It allows you to enable it on all WordPress images and attachments as well.</strong>
-> * It is created especially for hassle free usage, permits you to view larger version of images and videos and giving an interesting design.
+> * <strong>It is created especially for hassle free usage, permits you to view larger version of images and videos and giving an interesting design.</strong>

 Videos from two sources, i.e Vimeo and YouTube can be played in the lightbox bank.